 Located at one end of the Parc du Champ-de-Mars where Parisians picnic and soak up the sun, the Eiffel Tower dominates this part of Paris and awes at night with its twinkling lights and hourly light show.

-Making your way to the Eiffel Tower is easy.
-You can’t miss it!
+How to get to the Eiffel Tower is easy.
+You can’t miss it.
 For best views approaching the tower, take the metro to the Trocadéro station.
 It’s a short walk from there.

 How Much Time is Needed to Visit the Eiffel Tower?